The Wheel of Fortune

 There may be windfalls or lottery wins, but more usually, this is not how the Wheel of Fortune works.
 It represents positive change rather than good luck; you need a positive outlook to your finances to make use of the positive changes coming!

 Don’t gamble or take risks, as the universe is not on your side.
-Delay anything that relies on elements outside of your control or watch them carefully; things could turn sour.
+Delay anything that relies on elements outside your control or watch them carefully; things could turn sour.

 In dealings or contracts, expect snarl ups and allow longer time to complete anything.